It depends on a lot of factors, actually, but we are going to give 10:

 Keeping you as a friend means they don’t have to face the fact that your relationship is over and done with.

-Learning how to cope with a breakup is a necessary part of maturing and moving on without falling apart.
+Learning how to cope with a breakup is necessary for maturing and moving on without falling apart.

 9) Ex still wants to be in control